jameshfisher/jameshfisher.com/_posts/2017-02-07-how-do-i-call-a-program-in-c.md

 ---
-title: "How do I call a program from C?"
+title: How do I call a program from C?
+tags:
+  - c
+  - programming
+  - posix
+  - system-calls
+taggedAt: '2024-03-26'
 ---

 TL;DR: to call a program from C, use `fork` then `execve`.
 There is no way to directly start a new process from a program file; instead, we must `fork` (clone) the current process, then in child process, we must `execve` the program file to replace the child with the desired program.
 Example: